The Petworth Emigration

 Between 1832 and 1837 around 1800 people moved to what was then known as Upper Canada in the hope of a new and more prosperous life.
 The image below was the sort of picture that was shown to prospective emigrants, with a view to persuading them that they were heading to a paradise.

-The Petworth Emigration Scheme scheme had the patronage of George O'Brien Wyndham, the third Earl of Egremont.
+The Petworth Emigration Scheme was patronized by George O'Brien Wyndham, the third Earl of Egremont.
 Thomas Sockett, the rector of Petworth, planned and organized the emigrations, hiring superintendents to conduct the emigrants as far as Toronto.
 Financial aid for individual emigrants came from over 100 parishes in Sussex and neighbouring counties, from Lord Egremont, and from lesser landlords and sponsors.

 Anyone wishing to take part in this mass emigration was asked to deposit the sum of £2 per adult and £1 per child under 14 years to secure a place on the outgoing ships.
 The rest of the cost, amounting to a total of £10 for adults and £5 for children under 14 years was to be paid upon embarkation.
 Infants could travel for free.